Apply for funding

 2. Land and fresh waters building healthier ecosystems in urban or rural environments, through effective and sustainable management including implementing evidence-based interventions conservation and restoration; connecting fragmented habitats; and landscape-scale work to protect and restore places of special significance.
 We will also support work to reduce or prevent the damaging impacts of human activities, particularly climate change, and air, land and water pollution from chemicals and other pollutants.

 Our focus is on the UK and UK waters.
 However, we are also keen to support land and marine-based work in the UK Overseas Territories (UKOTs).
 For work in the UKOTs, we welcome applications from UK-charities working in partnership with local Territory-based NGOs and from charities based in the UKOTs.
 UKOTs-based charities can apply either directly or through a charity conduit in the UK.
-For more details on this please see the FAQs, specifically the question: ‘Do you make grants overseas?’.
+For more details on this please see the FAQs, specifically the question: ‘Do you make grants overseas?’

 What we are looking for: